 My PhD was on fractal aggregation with Robin Ball in the Theory of Condensed Matter Group in Cambridge (1987-90).
 Following that I had post-doc positions at Unilever with Moti Lal and Ian Robb (1990-1), and subsequently in the Physics department in the University of Edinburgh with Peter Pusey and Wilson Poon (1991-2).
 I then took a permanent position at Unilever (1992-2020).
 In 2004 I enjoyed a two month sabbatical in Pieter Rein ten Wolde's group at AMOLF where I was also a visiting Professor in the University of Amsterdam; and in 2006 a two week visit to Trey Ideker's lab in UCSD.
 I was also lucky to be seconded to work with two West Coast biotech companies: Entelos (now part of Rosa & Co) (2008), and Genomatica.

-From October 2020 I joined the Hartree Centre as a member of the technical staff, after a transitionary period working for both organisations (Hartree and Unilever).
+From October 2020 I joined the Hartree Centre (part of STFC) as a member of the technical staff, after a transitionary period working for both organisations (Hartree and Unilever).
+I have recently officially retired (2026) but have retained honorary staff status and continue to work with colleagues in the Chemistry and Materials Group in Hartree on various industry-related and foundational problems.

-I maintain close contacts with Edinburgh, particularly the Edinburgh Complex Fluids Partnership which has much in common with the Hartree Centre in terms of approach and links to industry.
+I maintain close contacts with the Edinburgh soft matter group and particularly the Edinburgh Complex Fluids Partnership which has much in common with the Hartree Centre in terms of approach and links to industry.
 I am an Honorary Professorial Fellow in the School of Physics and Astronomy in Edinburgh (2022-28), and also an Associate Member of the Higgs Centre for Theoretical Physics.

 I was an Editorial Board member for Physical Review E (6-year term ended Dec 2017), and an EPL Co-Editor (5-year term ended May 2011) and Advisory Board member (term ended April 2014).
 I have also been on the Editorial Board of the Journal of Physics: Condensed Matter.
 I'm currently on the CECAM Scientific Advisory Committtee (SAC).